pypa/packaging.python.org/source/specifications/pylock-toml.rst

 search for:

 1. The lock file with the service's name and doing the default install
-2. A multi-use ``pylock.toml`` with a dependency group with the name of the service
+2. A multi-use :file:`pylock.toml` with a dependency group with the name of the service
-3. The default install of ``pylock.toml``
+3. The default install of :file:`pylock.toml`

-E.g. a cloud host service named "spam" would first look for ``pylock.spam.toml`` to install from, and if that file didn't exist then install from ``pylock.toml`` and look for a dependency group named "spam" to use if present.
+E.g. a cloud host service named "spam" would first look for :file:`pylock.spam.toml` to install from, and if that file didn't exist then install from :file:`pylock.toml` and look for a dependency group named "spam" to use if present.

 The lock file(s) SHOULD be located in the directory as appropriate for the scope of the lock file.
-Locking against a single ``pyproject.toml``, for instance, would place the ``pylock.toml`` in the same directory.
-If the lock file covered multiple projects in a monorepo, then the expectation is the ``pylock.toml`` file would be in the directory that held all the projects being locked.
+Locking against a single :file:`pyproject.toml`, for instance, would place the :file:`pylock.toml` in the same directory.
+If the lock file covered multiple projects in a monorepo, then the expectation is the :file:`pylock.toml` file would be in the directory that held all the projects being locked.